Gantt Chart in Excel (Table of contents)

 - Below is the Gantt Chart for the company Boss.

-Along with the various uses of the Gantt Chart, there are some Pros and Cons to it.
+Along with the various uses of the Gantt Chart, it has pros and cons.

 Pros and Cons of Gantt Chart in Excel